How to Use find -exec in Linux (With Examples)

 rmdir: failed to remove '/path/dir': Directory not empty

-The directory contained files when find checked it or a parent directory was processed before its children.
-Use -delete or add -depth for proper ordering:
+The directory was not empty when rmdir ran, or a parent directory was processed before its children.
+Add -depth so children are handled first:

 find /data -depth -type d -empty -exec rmdir {} \;